Glowpoint : General statement of acquisition of beneficial ownership (Amendment) | MarketScreener

 99.2

-Voting and Support Agreement, dated as of September 12, 2019, by and between Oblong Industries, Inc. and Peter Holst.
+Voting and Support Agreement, dated as of September 12, 2019, by and between Oblong Industries, Inc. and Jason Adelman.

 3